Who’s Coaching the Coaches: Why Sales Leadership Training Often Fails?

 A CEB study of over 2,000 sales managers found that going from low- to high-quality coaching improved sales performance by 17%.
 In terms of quantity, reps who receive significant amounts of coaching outperform those who don’t receive any coaching by 19%.

 The vast majority of sales managers and senior executives identify coaching as an important function of a sales manager.
-Unfortunately, many organizations don’t provide adequate support for the development of managers’ coaching skills.
+Unfortunately, many organizations don’t provide adequate support for the development of managers’ sales coaching skills.

 When it comes to “walking the walk” – vs. simply “talking the talk” – the results of a recent Star Training survey are typical.
 Although 94% of sales managers cited coaching as important or very important, only 53% of companies invest in ongoing coaching skills, and only 44% have an effective and well-understood coaching process.